Updated: Sep 5

 My other favorite post chemical peel ointment is the Emuaid First Aid Ointment, which repairs and relieves inflammation that occurs for a brief period following a chemical peel.
 Medical grade homeopathic EMUAID® is a uniquely engineered antibacterial, anti-fungal ointment that quickly reduces any pain, inflam,mation and symptoms for 100+ difficult-to-treat skin conditions.
 The Emuaid oil works effectively on sunburns, razor burn and first-degree burns too since its unique properties help relieve pain and reduce blistering.
 One of its key ingredients is Allantoin, derived from comfrey plants, which promotes healing and moisturizes the skin to improve smoothness and tone.

 When it comes to before and after care for your skin, it is important to speak with your dermatologist about the right regiment for your skincare routine in the days before and after going for a chemical peel.
 Chemical peels vary in strength, so working with a dermatologist is key to considering the strength you need to achieve your desired outcomes.
 To learn more about the different types check out my article Chemical Peels, Do’s and Don’ts.

 Light, medium and deep peels have very different treatment purposes and different recovery times; naturally the before and after-care products will also vary depending on your skin type and results you’re seeking.
-At Idaho Skin Institute, we do all three types of chemical peels (light, medium and deep).
+At The Skin Clinic & Aesthetics, we do all three types of chemical peels (light, medium and deep).
 Chemical peels are a great way to deeply renew and rejuvenate your skin, and it’s important to make sure they are performed with the highest standards of care, patience and caution to achieve the very best results.